TorinitTechnologies/frontend-reactjs-test/README.md

 Please send the code via zip or rar without packages.
 We'll review it and get back to you!

 Contact us at hr@torinit.com.
-If you need more details about technical stuff robin@torinit.ca
+If you need more details about technical stuff contact us at robin@torinit.ca